Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.9.0
+- Recompiled plugin for KSP 1.3.
+- You can now covert Equipment into MaterialKits in the Blacksmith and Clockworks.
+- Reduced the price of the economy-breaking Aurum resource.
+- Updated Snacks support.

 1.8.8
 - Fixed Crash To Desktop issues experienced at startup that are associated with Kerbal Actuators.
 - Revised Kerbal Actuators GUI.